bradh352/ansible-role-service-cloudstack/README.md

   with the management nodes.
 This is typically not the same interface used for public communication to the management nodes or even SSH access to the hypervisor nodes, and for this reason can have Jumbo frames enabled.
+- `cloudstack_hostname`: Hostname that users will access cloudstack through.
+  This will automatically update the `endpoint.url` setting like:
+  `http://{cloudstack_hostname}/client/api` will use `localhost` if not set.
 - `cloudstack_cpu_overprovision`: Multiplier used for allowing CPU overprovisioning.
 Default 4.
 - `cloudstack_disk_overprovision`: Multiplier used for allowing Disk